joukes/Telegram-BTC-bot/README.md

 To setup coinbase commands to do this features: buy, sell, trade, wallet access you will need to some more setups to make the bot run.

 1. Generate a API_KEY and API_SECRET on the Coinbase API_Dashboard.
 To do it, just open the <a href="https://www.coinbase.com/settings/api">Coinbase API-Dashboard</a> and login.
 Then click "create API-Key" like shown on the Screenshot below (ibb.com link).
+This will give you the values for the api_key and api_secret.
+You can add theese also to your credentials.txt file.

       <a href="https://ibb.co/9srwyFw"><img src="https://i.ibb.co/9srwyFw/Screenshot-2021-01-05-193415.png" alt="Screenshot-2021-01-05-193415" border="0"></a>

+2. After your added the credentials restart the Bot like usual.

 ## Contact